 One challenge with high end apartment renovations is that they can easily go from a high end budget to an extreme luxury budget.
 As an architect, I always ask my clients (even when they have high budgets) about critical thresholds on the budget.
 Let me share an anecdote to explain.

 We have a client, a young woman and her husband, who hired us to renovate their 6,500 square foot Soho Loft.
-The husband was interested in wide plank floors therefore we brought the wife to showrooms where we came up with a few options.
+They were interested in wide plank floors, so we brought them to showrooms where we came up with a few options.
 We presented them with a 10″ plank and a 12″ plank.
 The 10″ plank was going to cost about $100,000 for the entire apartment.
 The 12″ plank would cost $200,000 for the entire apartment.
 That is where we hit a critical threshold.
-The price jumped drastically just for going from a 10″ to a 12″.
-The husband actually didn’t care about the difference in price but his wife talked him out of the 12″ and we went with the 10″.
-She could not make sense out of spending an extra 100k just for a minor step up.
-There are many people who would be willing to spend that money, so identifying these issues is important.
+The price jumped drastically just for going from a 10″ to a 12.”
+While they had the budget for it, they could not make sense out of spending an extra 100K just for a two inch difference in planks.
+There are many people who would be willing to spend that money for details, so identifying these issues is important.

 Hiring an Architect For High End Apartment Renovations

 I have never understood people who are looking to spend millions of dollars on purchasing an apartment and then another million or more on the renovation, but hire cheap architects.
-Obviously, as an architect I have a dog in this fight, and am very happy to admit my bias.
+Of course, I do have a bias, as I am an architect.

 High End Architectural Services

 High end architectural services include a team that provides a great deal of attention to your needs, desires, and concerns.
 This means they are looking out for your best interest and stay on top of your project in order to ensure a quality final product.
 High end services means full service.
 The team will be involved in every decision.
 The architect’s work does not stop when the drawings are complete.
 It should stop when the apartment renovation is complete.